To be published on 16 September 2019

 All our packaging is paper-based, renewable and recyclable.
 If you buy two or more of our books we also send you a free Handheld Press book bag, made of organic cotton and printed in the UK.

 Baron von Ottringel’s narrative of pained bewilderment at the bizarre behaviour of the English people with whom he has chosen to spend a month in horse-drawn holiday caravans (they unaccountably cut the holiday short after only a week) is side-splittingly funny.
-We sympathise deeply with the lady whom he pursues in a very one-sided holiday affair, and even more with Baroness Edelgard, the Baron’s long-suffering and much younger second wife, who discovers her own holiday freedoms, and becomes newly emancipated in her marriage, to the Baron’s horror.
+We sympathise with the lady whom he pursues in a very one-sided holiday affair, and even more with Edelgard, the Baron’s long-suffering and much younger second wife, who discovers her own holiday freedoms, and becomes newly emancipated, to the Baron’s horror.

 ‘Elizabeth von Arnim’ was the pen-name of Mary Annette Beauchamp (1866-1941), an Australian-born British novelist and a cousin of Katherine Mansfield.
-She had been happily married to her own Prussian husband, Count von Arnim, who had died a year before she published The Caravaners.
+Her much-loved Prussian husband, Count von Arnim, died a year after she published The Caravaners.

 The novel reflects her frustration with and exasperated affection for German aristocratic society, and reveals the lost world of European social networks and crusted assumptions that disappeared forever with the First World War, only a few years after The Caravaners’ publication.
 It is also one of the funniest feminist novels ever written.
 The introduction is by the von Arnim scholar Juliane Roemhild.